 - Prune the plant every spring to remove the dead or decaying leaves.

-- Repot every 2-3 years when the roots protrude from the drain holes of the pot or when they cuddle on the topsoil.
+- Repot every 2-3 years when the roots protrude from the pot’s drain holes or when they cuddle on the topsoil.

 - If the plant suffers from pests or diseases, employ neem oil normally every 1-2 weeks or every 3 days when the outbreak is noticeable.